2019-2020 One Day Course Training Programme

 Final training event of 2019: 25th November: In it Together: Heritage and Community Engagement

 NEXT GENERATION 2019/2020 – Management Training Course

-The Yorkshire and Humberside Federation of Museums and Galleries is proposing to lead another Next Generation Management Development programme for 2019-2020.
+The Yorkshire and Humberside Federation of Museums and Galleries has now launched the Next Generation Management Development programme for 2019-2020.
 The programme is delivered in up to ten workshops (plus an induction meeting) at monthly intervals provisionally starting in October 2019 and finishing in May 2020.
-The exact programme is developed with the candidates at the start of the course.
+The exact programme will be developed with the candidates at the start of the course.
 Workshops are held at various locations throughout Yorkshire.
 Delegates will visit a number of interesting museum and library locations and hear from senior museum and library professionals.
 For all further information please download the flyer to the left of this page.